 - Death Valley averages less than 2 inches of rainfall per year.

-- Death Valley is home to a wide variety of small mammals, birds and reptiles.
-There are also larger mammals in the area such as include Bighorn Sheep, coyotes, bobcats, kit fox, and mountain lions.
+8. Death Valley is home to a wide variety of small mammals, birds and reptiles.
+There are also larger mammals in the area, such as Bighorn Sheep, coyotes, bobcats, kit fox, and mountain lions.

-- Long before Death Valley formed, the land was a seabed for hundreds of millions of years.
-This is evidenced by the abundant layers of limestone, dolomite and marble that are found.
+9. Long before Death Valley formed, the land was a seabed for hundreds of millions of years.
+This is evidenced by the abundant layers of limestone, dolomite, and marble that are found.

 Have you ever visited Death Valley?
 If so, tell us about your experience in the comments below.